Learning to Place Objects with Programs and Iterative Self Training: Generating programs

 \subsection{Overview}

 We treat program synthesis as a sequence to sequence (seq-2-seq) translation task.
 The input sequence are the objects in the room and an object to place.
-The output or target sequence is the program.
-We train two transformer~\cite{Vaswani2017AttentionIA} encoder-decoder pairs in a two-pass approach.
-The first encoder-decoder pair takes in object encodings and outputs the structure or topology of the target program.
-The second encoder-decoder pair takes as input the source and target sequences of the first pass concatenated together and outputs the attributes of all the program’s constraints as a flattened list.
+The output sequence is the program.
+We train two transformer~\cite{Vaswani2017AttentionIA} encoder-decoder pairs.
+The first pair takes in object encodings and outputs the ``structure" of the program.
+The second pair takes in both the object encodings and program structure and outputs the constraint attributes.
 Figure \ref{fig:generative_model} shows the network architecture.